|Register for Django Camp here.|

 - In addition to formal instruction, our days are scheduled with plenty of time for informal guidance from the artists on our staff and the many experienced musicians who attend.

-- Most guitarists follow a daily schedule that is pretty straightforward: one rhythm class, one lead class and one facilitated jam session per day.
+- Most guitarists follow a daily schedule that is pretty straightforward: one rhythm class, one lead class and one facilitated jam session or special offering per day.

 - Guitar classes are organized into 3 or 4 level of ability, ranging from intro to expert.